Iamhere323/Rough-Draft-/README.md

                               a business looking to rent multiple vehicle a businesses looking to list vehicles for personal use

-Elaboration = classes : Travelers, cars, business, user_interface, customer_information
+Elaboration = classes : Travelers, vehicle, business, user_interface, customer_information, payment_processing, time_frame